-If advertising refers to a specific non-musculoskeletal condition, it should be clear that the practitioner is treating the aspects of the condition amenable to manual therapy and the role of the treatment should not be overstated.
+Claims by osteopaths about treating non-musculoskeletal conditions can be misleading and this is an area that has attracted many complaints.
+If advertising refers to a specific non-musculoskeletal condition, it should be clear that the practitioner is treating the aspects of the condition relevant to their practice of osteopathy (i.e. for osteopaths, there should be a specific reference to what musculoskeletal aspect of the condition is being treated).
+The role of the treatment should not be overstated and should be supported by acceptable evidence.

-1 The Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
+The Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).